braze-inc/braze-docs/_docs/_contributing/content_management/cross_referencing.md

 ## Create a cross-reference

 {% alert important %}
-Since Liquid's {% raw %}`{% tab %}`{% endraw %} tag does not support reference-style links, only in-line links are documented below.
+Because Liquid's {% raw %}`{% tab %}`{% endraw %} tag does not support reference-style links, only in-line links are documented below.
 Existing reference links will continue to work, but are no longer recommended.
 {% endalert %}

 {% tabs %}